meteor/meteor/content/writing-atmosphere-packages.md

 <h2 id="cordova-plugins">Cordova plugins</h2>

-Meteor packages can include [Cordova plugins](http://cordova.apache.org/plugins/) to ship native code for the Meteor mobile app container.
+Atmosphere packages can include [Cordova plugins](http://cordova.apache.org/plugins/) to ship native code for the Meteor mobile app container.
 This way, you can interact with the native camera interface, use the gyroscope, save files locally, and more.

 Include Cordova plugins in your Meteor package by using [Cordova.depends](http://docs.meteor.com/#/full/Cordova-depends).